 - When the Suite Pretty Cure ♪ episodes introducing the Miracle and Fantastic Belltiers got delayed due to the Tohoku earthquake, the releases of their toys became this.

 - The first season of Pokémon features several episodes which lead into Pokémon: The First Movie.
 However, due to the infamous "Electric Soldier Porygon" seizure incident, the show was taken off the air for a few months.
 The movie's release date did not move to compensate for the schedule delay, meaning the Mewtwo tie-in episodes ended up airing a few months after the movie had already come out in Japan.
+This was however averted in the American release, as the English episode package did not contain "Electric Soldier Porygon", and allowed the episodes to be broadcast before the film's North American release.

 - Little Nemo: Adventures in Slumberland was released in 1989 in Japan, but not until 1992 in the United States, meaning that the 1990 video game tie-in Little Nemo: The Dream Master arrived in the States well ahead of the film.